Glastonbury Public Schools 2021-2022

 A case is removed from the list once they are cleared to return to school or work per CDC guidelines.

 Any Glastonbury Public Schools student or staff member who tests positive for COVID-19 will isolate at home.
 We will notify our town health department.
-We will also notify staff and parents when there is a positive case of COVID-19 in their school.

-Videos for Parents, Students, and Staff
+Videos and Flyers for Parents, Students, and Staff

 Stop the Spread of Germs